valtido/sentry-docs/src/collections/_documentation/clients/php/config.md

 `excluded_exceptions`

-: Exception that should not be reported, exceptions extending exceptions in this list will also be excluded, default is an empty array.
+: Exception that should not be reported.
+Exceptions extending exceptions in this list will also be excluded.
+Default is an empty array.

   In the example below, when you exclude `LogicException` you will also exclude `BadFunctionCallException` since it extends `LogicException`.